Important information prior to enrolment

 • Face to Face – 4.5 hours (minimum) – full face to face course

-• Blended delivery – 3 hours (minimum) face to face course – with the addition of 1.5-hour self-paced learning to be completed prior to attending the face to face course
+- Online Training with Face to Face Assessment – 15 minutes (minimum) face to face assessment with the addition of 3 hours of self-paced learning to be completed prior to attending the face to face course.

 • Refresher training – 3 hours (minimum) – conditions apply for this option, for example, you will need to provide previous current certificates.